cure-lab/TrustedClaw/README.md

-# TrustedClaw
+# TrustedBot
-This is the official TrustedClaw project from CureLab for governing the safety issues of OpenClaw
+This is the official TrustedBot project from CureLab for governing the safety issues of personal AI assistant like OpenClaw (Clawdbot).